bishnukhadka/bishnukhadka.github.io/_posts/2025-06-09-StatQuest.md

     - we usually use this for small dataset.
 - Commonly, sometimes a particular model performs better in some iteration and another model can perform better in other iteration.
 In such case we use `Statistics` to decide the better model.

 ## Chapter 3: Fundamental Concepts in Statistics!!!

 - Main Idea of Statistics:
     - Statistics provide us a set of tools to quantify the variation that we find in everyday life.
     - For example, the number of fries you  get in a bucket is not always the same.
-    - For machine learning, statistics help us make predictions and quantify how confident we should be in those predictions.
+But say that we track it.
+Then from statistics, we can predict how many fires will we have tomorrow.
+And how confident can we be in that prediction can also be determined.
+    - Here, say that you predict a positive result, but are not confident, then you will look for alternative approach.
+    - We know to make a prediction, we need to understand the trend of data.
+        - And histogram is a good way visualizing the trend of data.
+            - divide the range into number of bins.
+            - and stack the element based on the frequency of element that fall into a bin.
+            - Here, the question to think of when making a histogram, is the number of bins you should use.
+            - A Naive Bayes algorithm makes prediction using histogram.
+            - Calculating probability:
+                - Probability of occurrence of something is the total number of occurrence divided by the number of observations made.
+                - Here, the more number of observation we have more confident we can be of our predictions.
+                - But, we know that collecting more samples is expensive both monetarily and time-wise.
+                - We can solve this problem using `Probability Distribution`.

+- **Probability Distribution**
+    -